CentauriSoldier/LuaEx/README.md

 ##### Class System
-- A fully-functional, [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) class system which features encapsulation, inheritance, and polymorphism as well as optional interfaces.
+- A fully-functional, (*pseudo*) [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) class system which features encapsulation, inheritance, and polymorphism as well as optional interfaces.
 - The class system also takes advantage of metatables and allows user to create, inherit and override these for class objects.
 - Auto getter/setter (*accessor/mutator*) directives which create getter/setter methods for a given non-method member.
 - Strongly typed values (although allowing initial ***null*** values).